Oneirocom/Magick/docs/grimoire-framework-design.md

 4. **IDE Integration Layer**: This layer bridges the Grimoire framework with the visual IDE, allowing for seamless interaction between code-based and visual programming paradigms.

 5. **Runtime Layer**: Responsible for executing agents, managing resources, and handling communication with external systems.

+6. **SDK Layer**: A robust suite of SDK's which enable easy integration of AI Agents into existing applications and software.

 The entire system is designed to be event-driven, with a central event bus facilitating communication between different components.
 This approach allows for loose coupling between modules and enables real-time reactivity to both internal state changes and external inputs.